waggle-sensor/edge-plugins/plugin-training-unet/README.md

 - `train/images` is a folder containing all images
 - `train/labels` is a folder containing all labeled (ground truth) images
-- `class_names.list` is a file containing class names; one class name per line
-- `color_names.list` is a file containing RGB color value for each class; one class color set per line (R, G, B) **Will be supported**

 Recommended number of images is 1,000 per classes according to TensorFlow, but user can try with less number of images.
-The ground truth images (labeled images) must follow Pascal or [Cityscape](https://arxiv.org/pdf/1604.01685.pdf) lable in terms of coler of class.
-Data_loader for other class definition type is not ready (4/10/2020).
+The ground truth images (labeled images) must be binary (0 or 255).

-2) Preparing Model Configuration
+2) Model Configuration

-- `config.list` (or other file name that user named) is a file containing configuration of the training as shown below; user can modify configuration for their use (The possible pair of backbone and fcn are: `{resnet, 101}, {resnet, 50}:
+User can change parameters that are listed below as input arguments:
 ```
-{
-    "max_iteration": 100000,
-    "lr": 1e-10,
-    "momentum": 0.99,
-    "weight_decay": 0.0005,
-    "interval_validate": 4000,
-    "batch_size": 1,
-    "backbone": "resnet",
-    "fcn": "101",
-    "output_dir": "resnet101",
-    "pretrained_net": "",
-    "n_workers": 6,
-    "mode": "train"
-}
+## For train
+'-e', '--epochs', metavar='E', type=int, default=5, help='Number of epochs', dest='epochs'
+'-b', '--batch-size', metavar='B', type=int, nargs='?', default=1, help='Batch size', dest='batch_size'
+'-l', '--learning-rate', metavar='LR', type=float, nargs='?', default=0.00001, help='Learning rate', dest='lr'
+'-w', '--weights', nargs='*', help='Class weights to use in loss calculation'
+'--n_channels', type=int, default=3, help='Number of channels in input images'
+'-f', '--load', dest='load', type=str, default=False, help='Load model from a .pth file'
+'-v', '--validation', dest='val', type=float, default=10.0, help='Percent of the data that is used as validation (0-100)'

+## for both train and inference
+'-d', '--mode', dest='mode', type=str, default='train', help='Mode to run the U-Net, train or infer'
+'-s', '--scale', dest='scale', type=float, default=0.5, help='Downscaling factor of the images'
+'--n_classes', type=int, default=1, help='Number of classes in the segmentation'

 ```

-`n_workers` in the configuration is how many workers will be used for read images to reduce time for reading images.
+Basically number of workers for loading images is 8. **`n_workers` in the configuration will be added.**

 3) Pretrained models

-The plugin requires a pre-trained fcn model with regard to what the user is tyring to train.
-If the host machine is connected to the internet, it will automatically download the pretrained model from PyTorch server.
-If users want to provide a pre-trained model, the path of the pretrained model can be listed in the configuration.
+The plugin can load a pre-trained model.
+If users want to provide a pre-trained model, the path of the pretrained model can be provided through `-f` or `--load` argument for training, and `-m` or `--model` argument for inference.

-- `pretrained_net` in configuration is a path to a prerained PyTorch model such as resnet101_from_caffe.pth

 **All of the files and folders must be in one folder, and the folder needs to be mounted as `/data`**

 All of the files and folders must be in one folder.
 For example:
 ```
-foler
+input foler
  ├─ train
  │     ├─ images
  │     │     ├─ image1